microsoft/psi/topics/InDepth.WritingComponents.md

 Finally, with respect to output streams, it is important to note that a component can post a value to the output stream (via a `Post` call) and is free to immediately change the value.
 All the receivers that are connected to this emitter will receive the value that was provided during the call to `Post`.
 This is again accomplished by the runtime via automated cloning.

+The [Cooperative Buffering](/psi/topics/InDepth.Shared) in-depth topic contains more information about message cloning.

 <a name="StreamOperators"></a>

 ## 2. Stream Operators